almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 ---
 title: Getting Into Tech - Questions and Answers
 posted: 2022-04-08
-updated: 2022-04-09
+updated: 2022-05-02
 author: Kenny Robinson, @almostengr
-keywords: "#BlackTechTwitter, getting into tech, transitioning into tech, how to get into tech"
+keywords: "#BlackTechTwitter, #BlackInTech, getting into tech, transitioning into tech, how to get into tech"
 ---

 Since first learning how to code in 2002, holding various part- and full-time paid positions since 2008,